We asked our top tax accountants for the easiest ways to pay less tax to the ATO and keep more money in your wallet.

 Did you know that every donation over $2 to a registered charity is tax deductible?

-Donating to charity is always a good thing but what makes it even better is that the amount you donate is claimable on your tax return.
-That is definitely a win-win.
+This is something that lots of people either forget about or don’t realise they can do.
+Donating to charity is always a good thing but what makes it even better is that the amount you donate is an expense you can claim on your tax return.
+That’s definitely a win-win.

 After you make a donation, you should receive a receipt.
 Keep it in your tax receipts folder!
 At tax time, add up the charity receipts and enter the total into the charity donations section of your tax return.